Bloq96/market/README.md

     store: Operation that will request the database to store a new product in its tables.

     drop: Operation that will request the database to drop a new product from its tables.

+    search: Operation that will request the database to find a product in its tables.